spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode/05-create-profile.md

 4. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.

-5. Add the FIPS Artifact Repository to Palette by invoking the command below. ??Or does customer use an API??
+5. Add the FIPS Artifact Repository to Palette by invoking the command below. ??Or will customer use an API or UI setting??

     ``./update-scar.sh <Palette_URL> <system_admin_username> <system_admin_password>``